MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsHiddenTemplate.md

 # New-CsTeamsHiddenTemplate

 ## SYNOPSIS
-This cmdlet is used to create a `HiddenTemplate` object for use with the [New-CsTeamsTemplatePermissionPolicy](https://learn.microsoft.com/powershell/module/teams/new-csteamstemplatepermissionpolicy) and [set-csteamstemplatepermissionpolicy](set-csteamstemplatepermissionpolicy) cmdlets.
+This cmdlet is used to create a `HiddenTemplate` object for use with the [New-CsTeamsTemplatePermissionPolicy](https://learn.microsoft.com/powershell/module/teams/new-csteamstemplatepermissionpolicy) and [Set-CsTeamsTemplatePermissionPolicy](https://learn.microsoft.com/powershell/module/teams/set-csteamstemplatepermissionpolicy) cmdlets.

 ## SYNTAX